EarthObservationSimulator/instrupy/docs/miscellaneous.rst

 Reference Frames
 ====================

-There are four reference frames of interest:
+There are five reference frames of interest:

 Earth Centered Inertial:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^